-You may change your PCP by calling Member Services or information your Case Manager.
-They can assist you in selecting a new PCP, if needed.
-For your convenience, if you reside in an institution, Liberty Medicare Advantage may update your PCP based on information provided by your facility.
+You may change your PCP by calling Member Services or informing your Case Manager.
+They can assist you in selecting a new PCP if needed.
+For your convenience, if you reside in an institution, Liberty Medicare Dual Plan (HMO D-SNP) may update your PCP based on information provided by your facility.